open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 Consider the following diagram in the context of process forking:

-> Note: The diagram simply an example and simplification of process forking.
+> Note: The diagram is simply an example and simplification of process forking.
 > There are other ways to spawn processes which are more performant like
 > exec().